stanlm105/AstraaExplore/README.md

 > The Target Guidance Computer is more than a Messier checklist – it’s a smart companion that combines astronomy math with real-world conditions.
 > ✨ Shows you what you haven’t logged yet
 > 🌙 Highlights which objects sit high and clear of the Moon
 > ☁️ Explains how tonight’s clouds, darkness, and sky quality affect your session
 >
-> With nothing more than a passphrase and your postal code, the tool personalizes your observing journey, tracks your “seen” list, and serves up the best targets for **today at 9 PM local time**.
+> Minimalist design so you're up and running in seconds, with your passphrase and postal code, the tool personalizes your observing journey, tracks your “seen” list, and serves up the conditions and best targets for **today at 9 PM local time**.
 > 💡 Lightweight, free, and built to grow – practical backend engineering powering human-friendly exploration of the night sky.

 ### 3) Dobsonian Astrophotography — Simple Stacking Utils (CLI, GUI.. tbd)